MatthewEdge/blog/content/posts/twitch-bot-in-go-start.md

-title = "Lab Log: Building a Twitch Bot in Go - Day 1" author = "Matthew Edge" description = "" draft = true
+title = "Lab Log: Building a Twitch Bot in Go - Day 1" author = "Matthew Edge" description = "" tags = ["golang", "irc", "twitch", "chatbot"]
 +++

-Almost one month ago I started streaming on Twitch!
-(How time flies when you're having fun).
-There were a number of reasons for deciding to stream me coding live, in all its flaws, but ultimately showing those flaws became the primary reason for streaming in the first place!
-I wanted to show that software development, in the real world, is not about knowing answers.
+One month ago I started streaming on Twitch!
+There were a number of reasons for deciding to start coding live, but ultimately I wanted to show that software development, in the real world, is not about knowing answers up front.
 It's about finding those answers and coming up with applicable solutions, however you may find that information!
-There are, rarely, right answers! :)
+There are, rarely, right answers! :) It's meant to be a peek into what my day to day as a Software Developer looks like and, ideally, we learn things along the way!

 Recently, it was recommended by one of my lovely viewers, `dal3xx`, that I write an accompanying blog post for the streams to go over, in more detail, what went on and